IwanCole/SocketFire/README.md

 Script to send user input at a socket.
 Useful for testing a connection when developing other apps.
 Use the CLI for testing regular sockets, and the web interface for testing WebSockets.

+Go to [IwanCole.github.io/SocketFire](https://iwancole.github.io/SocketFire) to use the WebSocketFire interface.

 ### Usage
 Use npm install to install the required dependencies.
 To run, use